KashCodes/Password-Gen/README.md

 - Special Characters
 - Numerics/Numbers

-Should you fail to meet the requirements when prompted the generator will restart so you can resubmit with the correct criteria.
+Should you fail to meet the requirements when prompted, the generator will restart so you can resubmit with the correct criteria.

 ---